Skip to main content

 Preclinical (multiple rat models)Animal study

-BPC-157 significantly promoted granulation tissue formation, angiogenesis, and collagen production in skin wounds, colon anastomoses, and sponge implant models.
-Effects were achieved via multiple routes including intragastric administration.
+BPC-157 promoted granulation tissue formation, angiogenesis, and collagen production in skin wounds, colon anastomoses, and sponge implant models.
+Effects were seen across several routes of administration, including intragastric.

 Tendon Healing via FAK-Paxillin Pathway

-Preclinical (in vitro + in vivo)Animal study, independent replication
+Preclinical (in vitro tendon fibroblasts)Cell study, independent group

 Independent Musculoskeletal Review

-Independent critical review from Loughborough University found consistently positive healing effects for tendon, ligament, and muscle tissue with few reported adverse reactions across the literature.
+An independent review from Loughborough University found consistently positive soft-tissue healing effects for tendon, ligament, and muscle, with few reported adverse reactions, while noting that the evidence base is almost entirely preclinical.

 Phase II Inflammatory Bowel Disease Trials